 DON'T reuse gaskets, o-rings, or seals.
 There are few exceptions to this rule, one of which is certain transmission pan gaskets.
 This does not mean that all transmissions have reusable gaskets and you should refer to the OEM recommendations through a reputable service manual.
 If any gasket is reusable, it must be thoroughly inspected prior to reassembly and replaced as necessary if there is any damage, cracking, or tears.
 If in doubt, replace it.
 In the grand scheme of things, gaskets and o-rings are relatively inexpensive consumables in the service and repair industry.

 DO follow the correct maintenance schedule for your vehicle.
 Each vehicle manufacturer provides two maintenance schedules in the owners manual or diesel supplement for their application.
 Countless third party service manuals incorrectly specify maintenance intervals.
 Furthermore, recall that there is a normal and an alternative "severe" or "heavy duty" maintenance schedule, which defines more stringent intervals for vehicles that are subjected to certain operating conditions.
 If you meet any of the criteria for the stricter maintenance plan, you must adhere to its standards; they are provided for good reason.
 Also note that most service intervals are given in miles OR months (and in rarer instances, hours of operation); do not postpone any procedure simply because you don't meet the mileage requirement, time is of equal importance.
-The following service schedules have been carefully compiled for each model year directly from the OEM specification:

 DO use oil, fuel, and transmission filters that meet or exceed OEM quality.
 In some instances, but not all, there are cheap alternatives to factory replacement parts.
 We all know that dealer markup on OEM branded products - Motorcraft, ACDelco, Fleetguard, etc - range from high to ridiculous.
 Seek a distributor or retailer that has OEM parts at a reasonable cost; a dealership is unlikely to match 3rd party prices.
 Inexpensive filters from an unknown manufacturer are likely to exhibit quality that matches their price; cheap.
 This is not to say there are not good alternatives on the market; Puralotor, Napa Gold filters, Donaldson, Baldwin all come highly recommended for most applications.
 Cheaper is not always better and certain brands should be avoided.
 One manufacturer, whom we probably shouldn't name, should be avoided specifically.
 Let's just say their oil filters are commonly referred to as the "orange can of death" - interpret accordingly.